 I'm directing a theater skit with Long Beach residents that will be performed at LB People's State of the City 2018.
 It's an incredibly inspiring event put on by community organizers addressing current issues such as environmental justice, housing displacement, immigration, education, hotel workers' rights, and so much more!!!
 As quoted by Audre Lorde, "There is no thing as a single-issue struggle because we do not live single-issue lives."
 I've been involved in this event for the past several years as an artist/speaker, though it brings me joy to see others get on stage for their first time to tell their stories.
 Every year, at least 500 people show up ready to be heard and take action.
 This year's theme is around "Denial," which is what I'll be shaping this script around.

 If you're interested in attending this free event, you can check out the facebook event page here!

 Did you know that the choices you make now will manifest in your uterus as you grow older?
 This goes way beyond diet, but the thoughts you consume and the environment you're in.
-Especially since I've transitioned out of my 20s, I've noticed so much trauma from my childhood surface that I thought had already been dealt with.
-No matter how many hospital visits I had, it still was not addressing the root cause.
-That's why I'm super excited to bring my sister Monisha Colon Hydrotherapist of Moya Body-Care (a badass elder who looks BOMB) to share her work around uterine health, especially through healing the gut.
+That's why I'm super excited to bring my sister Monisha Colon Hydrotherapist of Moya Body-Care to share her work around uterine health, especially through healing the gut.
 I've also been overwhelmed by the number of detox programs available, but Monisha gets straight to the point and caters to each body type.

 $25 for 3 hours worth of information that could save your life vs a $10,000 hospital bill.
 We'll just be scratching the surface, but it's a start. :)